Sauron971/Java-course-Junior/README.md

 9. [Input Output streams.
 Working with files](https://github.com/Sauron971/Java-course-Junior/tree/main/Course/7)
 10. Java Core

-There was a lot of practice in each lesson, unfortunately during the new lessons some examples were deleted, and only the latest version of the project was uploaded to github
+Each lesson was accompanied by practicing the knowledge gained in practice.
-After completing each topic, a mini-interview was conducted with questions on the topic.
+As a result of studying each topic, a test was passed..
-At the end of the course, an interview and a test were also completed on all topics of the course
+At the end of the course, the final test was successfully completed,

 ---
 <img src="https://ui.germany.ru/photos/894923.100.gif">